minqiaowang/pts-hybrid-adg/prepare-op-database/prepare-op-database.md

 # Prepare On Premise Database

+##Introduction

-In this lab, You will use a compute instance in the OCI to simulate the on-premise primary database.
-In Lab3, the Oracle 19c database has been installed and patched to 19.7.0.
-The on-premise primary database can deploy into a different region from the cloud database which will act as your stand-by database.
+In this lab, you will use a compute instance in the OCI to simulate the on-premise primary database.
+In this instance, the Oracle 19c database has been installed.
+The on-premise primary database can deploy into a different region from the cloud database which will act as your standby database.

+Estimated Lab Time: 30 minutes

 ## Prerequisites